Experimental study of rheological properties and filtration and thermal conductivity of water-based drilling fluid using SiO2 and Al2O3 nanoparticles

 How to Cite

-Mousavi-Kamazani, M. ., Kalhori, N., & Hormozi, F. (2023).
-Experimental study of rheological properties and filtration and thermal conductivity of water-based drilling fluid using SiO2 and Al2O3 nanoparticles.
+Kalhori, N., Mousavi-Kamazani, M. ., & Hormozi, F. (2023).
+Rheological properties and thermal conductivity of water-based drilling fluid containing SiO2 and Al2O3 nanoparticles.
 Journal of Composites and Compounds, 5(14), 1–5. https://doi.org/10.52547.jcc.5.1.1

 Issue